dachanh/intervew-golang/Q&A.md

     - SLICE : Slices are much more flexible, powerful, and convenient than arrays.
 Unlike arrays, slices can be resized using the built-in append function .

 What is pointer?

-- Those variables that hold the address of any variables Pointers are used for the following purposes:
+    Those variables that hold the address of any variables Pointers are used for the following purposes:

-    -Allowing function to directly mutate value passed to it.
+        - Allowing function to directly mutate value passed to it.
 That is achieving pass by reference functionality.

-    -For increasing the performance in the edge cases in the presence of a large data structure.
+        - For increasing the performance in the edge cases in the presence of a large data structure.
 Using pointers help to copy large data efficiently
-    -Helps in signifying the lack of values.
+        - Helps in signifying the lack of values.
 For instance, while unmarshalling JSON data into a struct, it is useful to know if the key is present or absent then the key is present with 0 value.

 Normal variable vs pointer variable?

 So sánh Concurrency và parallelism hoặc Concurrency là gì?

 Buffer channel và unbuffered channel khác nhau như thế nào ?

-different buffer channel and unbuffer channel depened on declare  channel
+- different buffer channel and unbuffer channel is declare capacity of channel
+- channel use get and pop element the same as FIFO
+- buffer channel will block the goroutine if the len equal the capacity of channel every

 Goroutine là gì?